 More interestingly, data suggest that ofo put more bikes in the ofo First markets after Mobike’s entry, above and beyond the periodical bike investment it made in ofo Alone markets.
 This could explain part of the market-expansion effect, but it does not explain why ofo’s bike utilization rate—measured by the number of trips per ofo bike per day—has also increased significantly upon Mobike’s entry.
 Furthermore, Mobike’s entry allows ofo bikes to reach more grids and to be more dispersed in the city.

 All these results point to a competition-reinforced network effect: Mobike’s entry has likely expanded the overall network of bike sharing, attracted more consumers to join bike sharing, and helped to expand the ofo network in depth, width, flatness, and user reach.
 These findings, together with a theoretical model that highlights consumer search and network effects, suggest that a market with positive network effects is not necessarily winner-takes-all, especially when users multi-home across compatible networks.

+View full text Return to conference summary

+(put in links to full text and conference summary)